-And now you're wondering what to do now.
+Now, you're wondering what to do next.

 There are five steps in the Consulting Engagement Cycle:

-Step 1: Establish Winning Partnerships
+Step 1: Establish Winning Partnerships for your consulting business

 Step 2: Organizational Assessment in the business consulting process

 Steps 3 & 4: Solution Design & Delivery for your consulting business clients

 Step 5: Measure Results for your consulting business and your clients

-Most consultants are so excited to get the work done, that this final step may take a back seat.
+Most consultants are so excited to get the work done that this final step may take a back seat.
 It's critical to measure the results of your intervention.
 If you want to leave a company in a place to continually improve—and help them create a culture of improvement—setting up a system to measure these results is critical.